 - 56. Security considerations and international protection are complementary.
-The primary responsibility for safety and security lies with States, which can benefit from the promotion of national integrated approaches that protect refugees and their human rights, while safeguarding national security, including from a counter-terrorism perspective.
-The legitimate security concerns of host States are fully recognized, as well as the importance of upholding the civilian and humanitarian character of international protection 33 and international human rights standards, both in emergency and protracted situations.34 - 57.
-At the request of concerned States, other States, UNHCR and relevant stakeholders will contribute resources and expertise to support protection-sensitive arrangements for timely security screening of new arrivals.
-Support may also be provided for: capacity development of relevant authorities, for instance on international refugee protection and exclusion criteria; strengthening of international efforts to prevent and combat sexual and gender-based violence and human trafficking; capacity development for community-oriented policing and access to justice; and the identification and separation of fighters and combatants at border entry points or as early as possible after arrival in line with relevant protection safeguards.
+The primary responsibility for safety and security lies with States, which can benefit from the promotion of national integrated approaches that protect refugees and their human rights, while safeguarding national security.
+The legitimate security concerns of host States are fully recognized, as well as the importance of upholding the civilian and humanitarian character of international protection and applicable international law, both in emergency and protracted situations.22 - 57.
+At the request of concerned States, and in full respect of national laws and policies, UNHCR and relevant stakeholders will contribute resources and expertise to support protection-sensitive arrangements for timely security screening and health assessments of new arrivals.
+Support will also be provided for: capacity development of relevant authorities, for instance on international refugee protection and exclusion criteria; strengthening of international efforts to prevent and combat sexual and gender-based violence, as well as trafficking and smuggling in persons; capacity development for community-oriented policing and access to justice; and the identification and separation of fighters and combatants at border entry points or as early as possible after arrival in line with relevant protection safeguards.
+The development and implementation of programmes for protection and assistance to children formerly associated with armed groups will also be supported.